coco-team/cocoSim2/README.md

 ## Tutorial Videos

 The first video below explains the concept of contract specification using a simple Lustre model that simulates the evolution of a bacteria population.
 The second video shows how CoCoSim can be used to specify a contract for a CoCoSim version of the bacteria population model.
-Finally, the third video explains the concept of compositional analysis using a semi-realistic model of door lock.
+Finally, the third video explains the concept of compositional analysis using a semi-realistic model of a door lock.

 1. [Contracts in Lustre](http://milner.cs.uiowa.edu/cocosim/1_contracts_kind2.mp4)
 2. [Contracts in CoCoSim](http://milner.cs.uiowa.edu/cocosim/2_contracts_simulink.mp4)